Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 <br>
 #### Missing Values

 Missing values can cause issues for k-means, as the algorithm won't know where to plot those data points along the dimension where the value is not present.
 If we have observations with missing values, the most common options are to either remove the observations or to use an imputer to fill in or to estimate what those values might be.

-As we aggregated our data for each customer, we actually don't suffer from missing values so we don't need to deal with that here.
+Here, I actually didn't suffer from missing values so I didn't need to deal with that here.

 <br>
-##### Outliers
+#### Outliers

 As k-means is a distance-based algorithm, outliers can cause problems.
 The main issue we face is when we come to scale our input variables, a very important step for a distance-based algorithm.

 We don’t want any variables to be “bunched up” due to a single outlier value, as this will make it hard to compare their values to the other input variables.
-We should always investigate outliers rigorously - however, in our case where we're dealing with percentages, we thankfully don't face this issue!
+We should always investigate outliers rigorously - however, in my case where I was dealing with percentages, I thankfully don't face this issue!

 <br>
-##### Feature Scaling
+#### Feature Scaling

 Again, as k-means is a distance-based algorithm, in other words, it is reliant on an understanding of how similar or different data points are across different dimensions in n-dimensional space, the application of Feature Scaling is extremely important.